gnebehay/schoselwette/wette/static/rules.markdown

 You have collected 18 chief hattrick points.

-### Secret Achievement
+### Secret
-There is one secret achievement that will be revealed after the final match.
-Until then players can only see their ranking for this achievement but they don't know how it's calculated.
-The organizers of Schosel know the achievement and are therefore excluded so they can't win this achievement.
+There is one secret goal that will be revealed after the final match.
+Until then players can only see their ranking for this goal but they don't know how it's calculated.
+The organizers of Schosel know the goal and are therefore excluded so they can't win this goal.

 ---